Zafeer/tdd-refactor-legacy/ExpenseReportKata/documentation/Step-2/Design_smells_analysis.md

 Inconsistent naming can confuse readers and reduce the code’s readability.

+## 10. Renaming Variables

+### Issue:

+The variable `printReport` does not signify what report the function is printing.

+### Why It’s a Smell:

+Incorrect naming can confuse readers and reduce the code’s readability.

 ---

-## 10. Lack of Type Safety for Limits
+## 11. Lack of Type Safety for Limits

 ### Issue: